radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 Radiant Logic's configuration promotion feature allows you to seamlessly transfer configuration changes across different Identity Data Management instances.
 This enables you to synchronize updates from one environment to another, such as promoting changes from a development environment to QA or production environments.
 This feature is available in Identity Data Management version 8.1.4 and higher.

-> This feature is intended solely for promoting configuration changes and requires the target Identity Data Management environment’s version to be the same as or lower than the source environment’s version.
+> This feature is intended solely for promoting configuration changes and requires the target Identity Data Management environment’s version to be the same as the source environment’s version.

 ## Supported configurations